ofasgard/CalzoneBlog/blogs/frida-vs-amsi.md

 );
 ```

-This function is used to create the *HAMSISESSION* object that gets passed to *AmsiScanBuffer()*, and it gets called whenever a sample is getting sent to AMSI.
+This function is used to create the *HAMSISESSION* object that gets passed to *AmsiScanBuffer()*, and so it also gets called whenever a sample is sent to AMSI.
 Notice how just like *AmsiScanBuffer()*, it returns a *HRESULT* containing an error code when it completes.
 This is important - remember this outdated oneliner from before?

 ```powershell
 [Ref].Assembly.GetType('System.Management.Automation.AmsiUtils').GetField('amsiInitFailed','NonPublic,Static').SetValue($null,$true)